-Small business owners don’t hesitate to seek legal counsel when they’re building an architecture and framework for their business.
+Small or Startup business owners don’t hesitate to seek legal counsel when they’re building an architecture and framework for their business.
 They also seek financial assistance and even help for recruiting, yet they often fail to consider the need for IT guidance.

 Because people interact with technology frequently, many presume they know how to do it.
 That is one of the greatest fallacies with respect to IT.
-For many small business owners, the cost of their mistake becomes apparent as the business grows and they realize their technology isn’t set up to grow with it.
+For many small Startup business owners, the cost of their mistake becomes apparent as the business grows and they realize their technology isn’t set up to grow with it.

 According to the 2018 Insight Intelligent Technology Index, 65 percent of small business IT leaders said upgrading existing hardware/software was their biggest challenge.
 Here is the reality: If you get the architecture and framework right from the start, a lot of those headaches go away.